MOBILITY46/mailgun46/README.md

-# Mailer
+# Mailgun46
 An email client using Mailgun.

-Domains must be configured and setup in the Mailgun dashboard.
+The domain to use for mail can be configured using env variables.

+* `MAILGUN46_DOMAIN`: The domain to send with.
+* `MAILGUN46_TOKEN`: The token to use, taken directly from the one retreived from Mailgun.